Stephen-Hamilton-C/SigmonLED-Arduino/README.md

+# WARNING
+**This readme is out of date!**
+These instructions only apply to legacy v2 versions of SigmonLED-Arduino.

+This will be rewritten soon!

 # SigmonLED-Arduino

 This code turns your Arduino into a WS2811 LED controller.
 Controlled using UART, although it was designed for HM-10 BLE modules.